 About me

-CBT therapy is aimed at helping individuals learn how their thinking affects their behaviour and emotions and techniques to help with this.
-CBT therapy is structured and brief therapeutic approach, involving completing tasks (e.g. diary, thought records, questionnaires) in between sessions to test out techniques learned.
-There is much research that shows that CBT therapy is particularly helpful in treating anxiety disorders (e.g. OCD, panic, phobia).
+- Cognitive Behaviour Therapy is aimed at helping individuals learn how their thinking style and behaviour can affect how one feels (ie. anxious/depressed/angry/guilty), and to learn ways to help with this.
+CBT therapy is a structured therapeutic approach, involving completing tasks (e.g. diary, thought records, questionnaires), challenging unhelpful thinking styles and testing out beliefs with "small experiments".
+There is much research that shows that CBT therapy is particularly helpful in treating anxiety disorders (e.g. OCD, panic, phobia, health anxiety, social anxiety).

 Training, qualifications & experience

-I am a Qualified Psychologist registered with the Health and Care Professions Council and the British Psychological Society.
-I have completed a doctoral training in Counselling Psychology and a Post-Graduate Diploma in Attachment-Based Therapy.
-I am also a qualified Dynamic Interpersonal Therapist.
-I currently work in the NHS as a Counselling Psychologist and hold a private psychotherapy practice.
-I provide CBT therapy, psychodynamic attachment-based therapy and integrative therapy (a combination of both).
+I am a Qualified Counselling Psychologist, registered with the Health and Care Professions Council and the British Psychological Society.
+I hold a doctoral qualification in Counselling Psychology, a Post-Graduate Diploma in Attachment-Based Therapy, and have trained in Dynamic Interpersonal Therapy (DIT).

 Member organisations